twitter facebook

 Class One always love being out and about and we enjoy lots of walks around our beautiful village.

-We have studied the many and varied styles of houses in our locality, looked for the first signs of each changing season and checked-up on the crocus bulbs we planted following our charity work with The Rotary Club.
+We enjoy looking for the first signs of each changing season and checking up on the crocus bulbs we planted following our charity work with The Rotary Club.

 What do we get up to in spring?